 Macau Michelin Guide (3-1 Stars)

-	20 restaurants in Macau were awarded Michelin stars in the 2020 Macau Michelin Guide.
-Quite sadly, the Wuhan Coronavirus permanently ended two of them (Tasting Room and Shinji) leaving 18 open as of June 2020.
+18 restaurants in Macau were awarded Michelin stars in the 2021 Macau Michelin Guide, down from 20 the previous year.
+Quite sadly, it looks like the Wuhan Coronavirus claimed another victim in Tim’s Kitchen, which ceased operations earlier this year.
 As your dutiful purveyor of all things Macau, particularly in regards to the dining scene, I’m happy to say that I’ve personally tried 14 of them, but to far different results than what Michelin came up with.
 In my view, only 5 Macau restaurants truly deserve their stars: the rest are ordinary, overrated, or just plain bad and expensive.

 In other words, forget Michelin, and just listen to the Maven.

-	Here’s my take on the restaurants in Macau that have been awarded Michelin stars, using my own distinct rating system.
+Here’s my take then on Macau restaurants that have been awarded Michelin stars, using my own distinct rating system.
 The stars beside the restaurant name are how many stars Michelin gave them.

 On their own level; in a league of their own (***)

 The 8 (***)

 Hong Kong Chef Joseph Tse has a relatively straightforward cooking philosophy – dishes don’t necessarily have to be creative, they just have to be good.
 His track record suggests he’s got that skill locked down, first turning Above & Beyond in Tsim Sha Tsui East into one of Hong Kong’s hottest venues before leading the 8 into three star Michelin territory.